-- For CentOS, Debian, Fedora, Red Hat Enterprise Linux, Ubuntu on the platform x86\64, a package that enables support for 32-bit applications is required (libc6-i386 or glibc.i686 depending on the OS). - To enable Dr.Web for Linux operation in graphical mode and startup of the program for product installation and uninstallation in graphical mode, X Window System graphic shell and any window manager is required.
-Moreover, for correct operation of the indicator for Ubuntu Unity desktop environment, the additional library may be required (by default, the library named libappindicator1 is required). - To start the product installer or uninstaller, designed for the command line, in graphical mode, a terminal emulator (such as xterm, xvt, etc.) is required. - To enable privileges elevation during installation or uninstallation, one of the following utilities is required: su, sudo, gksu, gksudo, kdesu, kdesudo.
-For correct operation of the product, PAM must be used in the operating system.
+- To enable Dr.Web for Linux operation in graphical mode and startup of the program for installation and uninstallation in graphical mode, X Window System graphic shell and any window manager is required.
+Moreover, for correct operation of the indicator for Ubuntu Unity desktop environment, the additional library may be required (by default, the library named libappindicator1 is required). - To start the installer or uninstaller, designed for the command line, in graphical mode, a terminal emulator (such as xterm, xvt, and so on) is required.

+• To enable privileges elevation during installation or uninstallation, one of the following utilities is required: su, sudo, gksu, gksudo, kdesu, kdesudo.
+For correct operation of Dr.Web for Linux, PAM must be used in the operating system.

-For convenient work with Dr.Web for Linux in the command line, you can enable command auto-completion in the used command shell (if disabled).
+For convenient work with Dr.Web for Linux in the command line, you can enable command auto-completion in your command shell (if disabled).

-If you encounter any problem with installation of additional packages and components, refer to manuals for the used distribution of the operating system.
+If you encounter any problem with installation of additional packages and components, refer to manuals for your distribution of the operating system.

-Compatibility with components of operating systems
+Compatibility with Components of Operating Systems

-By default, SpIDer Guard uses the fanotify system mechanism, while on those operating systems on which the fanotify is not implemented or is unavailable for other reasons, the component uses a special LKM module, which is supplied in pre-built form within the product.
-The product distribution has LKM modules for all GNU/Linux systems mentioned above.
-If required, you can build a kernel module independently from the distributed sorce codes for any OS that uses the kernel GNU/Linux of version 2.6.x and later.
+• By default, SpIDer Guard uses the fanotify system mechanism, while on those operating systems on which the fanotify is not implemented or is unavailable for other reasons, the component uses a special LKM module, which is supplied in pre-built form within the product.
+The Dr.Web for Linux distribution has LKM modules for all GNU/Linux systems mentioned above.
+If required, you can build a kernel module independently from the distributed source codes for any OS that uses the kernel GNU/Linux of version 2.6.x and later.
+For ARM 64 and E2K achitectures the work with the LKM is not supported.